mitkoevoets/authentication_microservice/readme.md

 # Authentication Microservice

-A microservice able to handle single signon authentication using jwt tokens.
-Built with laravel.
+A microservice able to handle single sign on authentication using jwt tokens.
+Built on laravel.